dd2

 I hope that by now I’ve convinced at least one of you out there that anxiety may be playing a bigger role in your life than you’ve realized.
 There are ways to manage it on your own.
 I wrote a post on coping with anxiety that you could also read if you like.
 To sum it up though, take care of your physical self.

 You need to eat well, drink water, exercise and sleep enough.
 Next, get all those feelings out.
 Talk.
 It doesn’t have to be to an actual person if you don’t feel comfortable with that yet.
 Talk to yourself when you’re in the car, talk to your dog, or write it out.
 Find some way to dig deep in your mind to get to the underlying stuff.
 You have anxiety and that’s okay.
 You’re going to be okay.
-If you’d rather write, here are a few “manly” journals I found on Amazon.
-While these are paid links (see note about commission at the top of the page), I researched the reviews to find the best ones I could.
+If you feel uncomfortable talking, write it out.
+Journaling can be a great way to figure yourself out.

 There are a few red flags you should keep an eye out for.
 If you find yourself frequently self-medicating with drugs or alcohol, that’s a very slippery slope.
 Abusing yourself or a loved one is never okay.
 Feeling like you can’t cope with life anymore is dangerous.
 Suicidal thoughts are a medical emergency.
 If you find that any of these red flags hold true for you, you need some help.
 It’s nothing to be ashamed of.
 In fact, it’s very brave.